Randomized Experimental Design via Geographic Clustering

+In particular, a zero-balanced (or fully balanced) partition is one where all partitions have the same weight.
+The weight of the cut for this partitioning is the total sum of all edges whose endpoints fall in different regions $V_k$ and $V_l$:

-Our goal in the balanced partitioning problem is to find an $\alpha$-balanced partitioning whose cut size is (approximately) minimized.
-In most cases, we are not given a specific $\alpha$ as input, and we aim to find a partitioning that is as balanced as possible, i.e., with minimum $\alpha$. .075 in
+In the balanced partitioning problem, the goal is to find an $\alpha$-balanced partitioning for which the cut size is minimized.
+In most cases, we are not given a specific $\alpha$ as input and must find a partitioning that is as balanced as possible, i.e., with minimum $\alpha$.
+For more statistical context on balanced partitioning, see \S\ref{sec:stats}.

-{\bf Partitioning large scale geographic graphs.} As our main contribution in this section, we present a distributed implementation of balanced partitioning by combining the idea of natural cuts~\cite{DGRW12,DGRW11} and linearly embedding the nodes of a geo graph~\cite{aydin2015distributed, article:MJFS01:analysis-hilbert, book:global-opt-parallel}.
-In particular we use Hilbert curve embedding of geo graphs due to its nice space-filling properties~\cite{article:MJFS01:analysis-hilbert}.
 Following the structure of algorithms based on natural cuts~\cite{DGRW12,DGRW11}, our distributed algorithm iterates on a contraction stage and generates the output by applying a post-processing contraction stage, in which we {\em merge} parts of the contracted graph to compute the final partitioning.